Universality of entanglement in gluon dynamics: Introduction

 A question arises on the origin of entanglement in the basic processes of Nature.
 Can the fundamental interactions in the Standard Model create entangled states?
 If so, do they provide mechanisms to obtain maximal entanglement from non-entangled states?
 The ultimate question would correspond to understand whether entanglement may turn to be a candidate to formulate a novel principle in physics, one demanding that physics is quantum, not classical.

-This is the thread of thought explored in Refs. \cite{7,8} and the present work.
+This is the thread of thought explored in Refs. \cite{CerveraLierta2017maximal,CerveraLierta2019quantum} and the present work.
 The authors focused in QED and weak interactions, studying the correlations between helicity states in two-body scattering processes and decays.
 For QED interactions, it was found that maximal entangled states are created from a product state by two mechanisms: $s$-channel processes at high energies where the virtual photon carries equal overlaps of the helicities of the final state particles; and the indistinguishable superposition of $t$ and $u$-channels, valid for all energies.
 The latter mechanism justifies why the low-energy interaction between two spins, namely the Heisenberg model, is able to generate maximal entanglement.
 It was also shown that requiring the generation of maximal entangled states leads to reproducing the exact QED photon-electron vertex.
 Such a result suggests the idea of exploring some kind of Maximal Entanglement Principle (MaxEnt) as a guiding element to construct quantum theories.
 Finally, it was observed that maximal entanglement favors a weak mixing angle of $\frac{\pi}{6}$, very close to the Standard Model value.
+A similar result is obtained in Ref. \cite{Morales2024tripartite}, where maximal entanglement also favors a weak mixing angle of $\frac{\pi}{6}$ for the three-body Higgs boson decay $H \rightarrow \gamma l \bar{l} $ at 1-loop level.
+The generation of entanglement in QED scattering processes has also been studied in Refs.\cite {Fedida2023tree-level, Blasone2024entanglement, Blasone2024complete} where the authors do not restrict to initial product states.